 A question like this, without meaning to, makes the discussion about you, and not your friend.
 You may want to know that the victim realizes they can turn to you in a time of crisis.
 You want to feel like you are someone they trust.
 The victim is making the decisions they believe are best and safest every minute of every day.
 The timing likely has little to do with how they feel about you.
 Do not question those decisions.
 Just be the support they need in this moment.
 A helpful statement can be “Thank you for trusting me to help you and know that I believe you and care about your safety.”

 When we try to use the most supportive language possible in our conversations with victims, the situation can get even more challenging when the language that’s most often used is not the language the victim prefers.
 The simplest example of this is the use of “victim” or “survivor”.

 The word “victim” is still most commonly used for someone who is actively experiencing domestic violence.
 It is also commonly used for someone who has experienced domestic violence in the past, especially if that person is still healing from the physical, psychological, or emotional trauma.
-Regardless of whether the abuse is in the past or present, they are still a victim of crime and afforded certain rights.
+Regardless of whether the abuse is in the past or present, they are still a victim of crime and have certain rights.
 It’s for these reasons that we used “victim” throughout this website.

 However, some people who have been abused do not like to call themselves a “victim.”
 They prefer “survivor,” which shows that they survived the abuse, that they have overcome it.
 “Survivor” can be used to describe someone who is actively being abused as well, because they are surviving each and every day.